nemot/jira-stories-in-new-tab-chrome-extension/README.md

-# jira-stories-in-new-tab-chrome-extension
+# JIRA stories in new tab again!
-Hack to make links to a stories in Jira to be opened in new tabs
+Extension for a Chrome to allow JIRA links to open in a new tabs